IBM/container-service-getting-started-wt/Lab 6/README.md

-# CI/CD with the IBM Bluemix Containers Service
+# CI/CD with the IBM Cloud Containers Service

 This section of the lab is designed to get you thinking about CI/CD and montioring DevOps flows with Containers.
 By the end of this lab, you will understand the CI/CD offerings available to developers to create a highly secure deployment in the IBM Containers Service